 Let my experience guide you to your goal.

-Larry Schott has for many years helped people who have needed legal assistance in a variety of probate matters in Fort Lauderdale, Broward County, and the State of Florida, including:
+For over 33 years, Larry Schott has helped families in a variety of probate matters in Broward County, and throughout the State of Florida, including:

 The Florida Probate Process